alex-bu-89/compress-images/README.md

 # Compress images in folder
-Script for compressing folders with jpeg images recursively using ```jpegoptim```.
+Script for compressing jpegs in the folder recursively using ```jpegoptim```.
 It will create a copy of original folder with postfix '-original'

 Install jpegoptim on Ubuntu:
 ```sudo apt-get install jpegoptim```